debiai/docs/documentation/dataInsertion/pythonModule/quickStart.md

 debiai_project.add_samples(samples_np)
 ```

-The samples are now ready to be analysed with the dashboard.
+The samples are now ready to be analyzed with the dashboard.

 ![img](./helloDebiai/HelloDebiAI_2.png)

-An important feature of DebiAI is to analyse the results of some models in a contextual way: for instance, the results when "My context 1" is "A", "B" or "C" so let's add model results.
+An important feature of DebiAI is to analyze the results of some models in a contextual way: for instance, the results when "My context 1" is "A", "B" or "C" so let's add model results.

 ### Setting the results structure